awabom/3dprint/SV08/README.md

 #### Start G-Code

-Note: At the end of the start g-code, there is a section of if-statements.
+ * Note 1: At the end of the start g-code, there is a section of if-statements.
 This adjusts the z-offset to my liking based on material.
 I guess the values will differ for you.

+ * Note 2: This removes the priming blob and priming lines.
+Instead, I use 5 skirt lines as priming in my print profiles.

 	G28